ConductVision Software – Fear Conditioning

 3.1 New Experiment

-Once the protocol is created, it appears in the folder "FC Protocols" as shown below:
+Once the protocol is created, it appears in the folder "FC Protocols":

-An experiment can be deleted by right clicking on the experiment.
+An experiment can be deleted by right-clicking on the experiment.
 The current active protocol is indicated in the left bottom of the screen.

 3.2 Configure Stimulus Protocol